Best Artificial Intelligence Stocks: 7 Picks To Buy and Watch Now

 Adobe has integrated Sensei into its Creative Cloud products to help users edit photos and videos and create visual effects, graphic designs and social media content.
 Although the Creative Cloud suite isn’t the only creative software out there, and it’s certainly not the least expensive, the breadth and depth of its capabilities are unrivaled.

-IBM’s AI supercomputer Watson might not have changed the world in ways the company had hoped, but an analysis by market research company Fact.MR showed a 27% increase in global demand in 2021 and indicated that Watson language services would dominate the landscape over the coming years.
+IBM’s AI supercomputer Watson might not have changed the world in ways the company had hoped, but an analysis by market research company Fact.MR projects rapid growth for Watson in the future, with Watson language services dominating the landscape over the coming years.

-One thing that sets IBM apart from competitors is that it’s a hybrid cloud solution that links multiple public clouds, reducing companies’ vulnerability to outages like the one that hit Amazon AWS, InvestorPlace reported.
+One thing that sets IBM apart from competitors is that it’s a hybrid cloud solution that links multiple public clouds, reducing companies’ vulnerability to outages.

 7. Micron Technology